robbiew/go-autosig-talisman/README.md

 # autosig
 Auto Signature Mod for [Talisman BBS](https://talismanbbs.com/)

-This go-based program allows you to add an Auto Sig editor to you Talisman BBS -- as a door.
+This simple, go-based program allows you to add an Auto Sig editor to your Talisman BBS menus -- as a door.

 It incorporates a modified vesion of the [kilo editor](https://github.com/bediger4000/kilo-in-go).